rkej/IPLFantasy/README.md

 # IPLFantasy
 Fantasy App for Indian Premier League.
+The project is in it's very initial stages of development currently.
 <br> **Mainly for people new to Spring and React**
 <br> Tech stack: Framework - Spring boot with Maven build
 <br> Backend - Java